WordPress Plugins allows you to easily modify, customize, and enhance a WordPress site.

 This plugin creates your XML sitemap for you and ensures your website will be indexed by all the major search engines.

-Save time and effort in your website’s SEO initial setup with this plugin.
+and effort in your website’s SEO initial setup with this plugin.

 If you need to add forms in posts and pages, nothing comes close to WPForms.